pace-neutrons/Horace/documentation/user_docs/docs/manual/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

 cut
 ===

-cut takes data from an SQW file and turns it into a cut of reduced size, either in range or dimensionality.
+cut takes data from an SQW file and turns it into a cut of any size, either in range or dimensionality.
 The cut is itself an SQW object which can be plotted, manipulated, etc. The "compulsory" inputs are given as follows:

 .. code-block:: matlab